waltad/todo-list-react/README.md

 - [HTML] - HyperText Markup Language
 - [JS] - JavaScript
 - [CSS] - Cascading Style Sheets
-- [React] - JavaScript library for building JavaScript apps in a browser
+- [React] - JavaScript library for building JavaScript apps in a browser:
+  * syled-components,
+  * hooks,
+  * custom-hooks,
+  * GlobalStyles,
+  * theme,
 - [BEM] - Blocks, Elements and Modifiers - CSS block naming technology that takes page layout into account
 - [Media queries] - allow you to apply CSS styles depending on the presence or value of device characteristics